Fighting fund banner

 Update, 11 March 2024: click here for the latest update from Oxford Brookes UCU branch.

-University of Portsmouth: job cuts
+University of Portsmouth: job cuts and pensions

 On 27 March 2024, UCU confirmed strike action could be on the cards at the University of Portsmouth, as the union starts a consultation of its members.
 398 academic staff are to be put at risk of redundancy, as part of University of Portsmouth's 'academic reset' programme that management says is necessary due to recruitment challenges and increased costs.